OMPStack/saarctf-2025-testcloud/README.md

 # Saarctf Testsetup

-This repository is used to create a simplified version of the saarctf cloudhosted setup.
+This repository is used to create a simplified version of the saarctf cloud-hosted setup.
-When the game starts you will get ssh access to a vm and thats it.
+When the game starts, you will get ssh access to a vm and that's it.
-This repo sets up this VM together with a game gateway so you have something to test your scripts.
+This repo sets up this VM together with a game gateway, so you have something to test your scripts.
-The vulnbox contains a dummy service and the gateway will run exploit/checkker traffic.
+The vulnbox contains a dummy service and the gateway will run exploit/checker traffic against it.

 ## Requirements